 For acute bronchitis/Preventing respiratory infections:

-- Echinacea (Echinacea purpurea, 300 mg, 3 times per day) -- Echinacea may help prevent colds, which can lead to bronchitis.
+- Echinacea (Echinacea purpurea).
+Echinacea may help prevent colds, which can lead to bronchitis.
 An analysis of 14 scientific studies found that people who took echinacea reduced their risk of getting a cold by 58% and reduced the duration of a cold by an average of a day and a half.
 However, many of the studies used echinacea in combination with another herb or vitamin, so it is impossible to say which one was responsible for the benefit.
 Echinacea should not be used by women who are pregnant or breastfeeding, or by anyone taking drugs that suppress the immune system (such as corticosteroids or methotrexate).
+Echinacea can interact with many medications.
 Talk to your doctor before taking echinacea.

-- Andrographis (Andrographic paniculata) -- Andrographis may also help lessen cold symptoms and possibly reduce your risk of getting bronchitis.
+- Andrographis (Andrographic paniculata).
+Andrographis may also help lessen cold symptoms and possibly reduce your risk of getting bronchitis.
 One study found that andrographis, an herb used in Ayurvedic medicine, combined with eleuthero (Eleutherococcus senticosus) in a formula called Kan Jang, helped reduce cold symptoms.
+Andrographis may increase the risk of bleeding and may interfere with fertility or cause miscarriage.
+Andrographis may also be inappropriate for people with autoimmune disorders, or those taking blood-thinning medications.

-- Garlic (Allium sativum) -- In one study, people who took garlic for 12 weeks between November and February had 63% fewer colds than people who took placebo.
+- Garlic (Allium sativum).
+In one study, people who took garlic for 12 weeks between November and February had 63% fewer colds than people who took placebo.
 Those who did get a cold recovered about one day faster.
 Because garlic can increase the risk of bleeding, people who take anticoagulants (blood thinners, such as aspirin or warfarin) should not take garlic.
+Garlic can interfere with a variety of medications, including some medications commonly used to treat HIV/AIDS.
 Women who are pregnant or breastfeeding should talk to their doctor before taking garlic supplements.

-- Ginseng (Panax quinquefolius, 400 mg per day) -- At least two studies suggest that taking American ginseng may help prevent colds, as well as reduce the number of colds experienced and the severity of symptoms.
+- Ginseng (Panax quinquefolius).
+At least two studies suggest that taking American ginseng may help prevent colds, as well as reduce the number of colds experienced and the severity of symptoms.
+Special precautions should be taken in people with a history of hormone-sensitive cancers, as well as those with mental health issues.
+Speak with your physician.

 For acute and chronic bronchitis/Expectorants for cough:

-- Essential oil monoterpenes -- A combination of essential oils, including eucalyptus (Eucalyptus globulus), a citrus oil, and an extract from pine, has been suggested for several respiratory illnesses, including both acute and chronic bronchitis.
+- Essential oil monoterpenes.
+A combination of essential oils, including eucalyptus (Eucalyptus globulus), a citrus oil, and an extract from pine, has been suggested for several respiratory illnesses, including both acute and chronic bronchitis.
 One study found that people with acute bronchitis treated with essential oil monoterpenes did better than people who took a placebo.
 Another study found that people who took the herbal treatment did as well as those who took antibiotics.
 More studies are needed.
 If someone is having an acute asthma attack, strong essential oils may be more irritating than helpful.
+Essential oils should not be taken internally because many are extremely toxic.
+Inhaling the aroma of essential oils delivers sufficient medicinal action.

-- Mullein (Verbascum densiflorum, 3 g per day) -- Mullein is an expectorant, meaning it helps clear your lungs of mucus.
+- Mullein (Verbascum densiflorum).
+Mullein is an expectorant, meaning it helps clear your lungs of mucus.
 Traditionally, it has been used to treat respiratory illnesses and coughs with lung congestion.
 However, it has not been studied for bronchitis.

 For acute bronchitis:

-South African geranium (Pelargonium sidoides) -- Although scientific evidence is preliminary, a specific extract from South African geranium did show positive results in a few studies.
+South African geranium (Pelargonium sidoides).
+Although scientific evidence is preliminary, a specific extract from South African geranium did show positive results in a few studies.
 In one study, people with acute bronchitis recovered faster when taking this extract than those who took a placebo.
 In another study, people who took the extract did as well as those who took antibiotics, but without some side effects of the antibiotics.
+Possible side effects include, but are not limited to, increased risk of bleeding.
 More studies are needed.

 Although few studies have examined the effectiveness of specific homeopathic therapies, professional homeopaths may consider the following remedies for the treatment of bronchitis in addition to standard medical care.
 Before prescribing a remedy, homeopaths take into account a person's constitutional type.
 A constitutional type is defined as a person's physical, emotional, and psychological makeup.
 An experienced homeopath assesses all of these factors when determining the most appropriate treatment for each individual.

-Phosphorus -- for several different types of cough, but usually a dry, harsh cough accompanied by a persistent tickle in the chest and significant chest pain.
-This remedy is most appropriate for persons who are often worn out and exhausted, tend to be anxious and fear death, and require a lot of reassurance
+Phosphorus.
+For several different types of cough, but usually a dry, harsh cough accompanied by a persistent tickle in the chest and significant chest pain.
+This remedy is most appropriate for people who are often worn out and exhausted, tend to be anxious and fear death, and require a lot of reassurance.

 Massage and Physical Therapy